rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 Comments:

-* We are grouping by both country and continent.
-Continent isn't really being used because each country belongs to just one continent, but this keeps the variable `continent` on the data.
+* We are grouping by *both* country and continent.
+Continent is extraneous (each country belongs to one continent), but grouping keeps the variable `continent` on the data and avoids an extra join.
 * The period `.` means "this is where the stuff before the pipe goes in".
-We haven't been using it because with many functions, data is the first argument to the function.
+We haven't been using it much because with `dplyr` functions, data is the first argument.

 lm output with do